 - 4 garlic cloves minced or finely sliced

-- 1 15oz can diced tomatoes pureed
+- 1 15-ounce can diced tomatoes pureed

-- 10 oz package of frozen spinach
+- 10 ounces package of fresh spinach or frozen spinach

-- 1 15oz can can cannelloni beans drained
+- 1 15-ounce can cannellini beans drained

 - 6 cups chicken or vegetable stock